Deep learning via message passing algorithms based on belief propagation: Introduction

 \section{Introduction}

-Belief Propagation is a method for computing marginals in probabilistic inference problems~\citep{bethe1935, peierls1936, gallager1962low, pearl1982reverend}.
-This includes optimization problems once they are written as zero temperature limit of a Gibbs distribution that uses the cost function as energy.
-Learning is one particular case, in which one wants to minimize a cost which is the loss error function.
-All these problems are typically NP-hard and message-passing techniques have been particularly successful at providing principled approximations through efficient distributed computations.
+Belief Propagation is a method for computing marginals and entropies in probabilistic inference problems~\citep{bethe1935, peierls1936, gallager1962low, pearl1982reverend}.
+These include optimization problems as well once they are written as zero temperature limit of a Gibbs distribution that uses the cost function as energy.
+Learning is one particular case, in which one wants to minimize a cost which is a data dependent loss function.
+These problems are generally intractable and message-passing techniques have been particularly successful at providing principled approximations through efficient distributed computations.

 A particularly compact representation of inference/optimization problems that is used to build massage-passing algorithms is provided by factor graphs.
 A factor graph is a bipartite graph composed of variables nodes and factor nodes expressing the interactions among variables.
-Belief Propagation is exact for tree like factor graphs where the Gibbs distribution is naturally factorized, whereas it is approximate for graphs with loops, where the BP messages are known to minimize the so called Bethe free energy (originally introduced in statistical physics \citep{yedidia}).
+Belief Propagation is exact for tree-like factor graphs \citep{yedidia}), where the Gibbs distribution is naturally factorized, whereas it is approximate for graphs with loops.
 Still, loopy BP is routinely used with success in many real world applications ranging from error correcting codes, vision, clustering, just to mention a few.
 In all these problems, loops are indeed present in the factor graph and yet the variables are weakly correlated at long range and BP gives good results.
 A field in which BP has a long history is the statistical physics of disordered systems where it is known as Cavity Method \citep{MPV}.
 It has been used to study the typical properties of spin glass models which represent binary variables interacting through random interactions over a given graph.
-It is very well known that in spin glass models defined on complete graphs and in locally tree-like random graphs, which are both loopy, the weak correlation conditions between variables may hold and BP give exact results \citep{mezard_montanari}.
+It is very well known that in spin glass models defined on complete graphs and in locally tree-like random graphs, which are both loopy, the weak correlation conditions between variables may hold and BP give asymptotic exact results \citep{mezard_montanari}.
+Here we will mostly focus on neural networks with $\pm 1$ binary weights and sign activation functions, for which the messages and the marginals can be described simply by the difference between the probabilities associated with the +1 and -1 states, the so called {\em magnetizations}.
+The effectiveness of BP for deep learning has never been numerically tested in a systematic way, however there is clear evidence that the weak correlation decay condition does not hold and thus BP convergence and approximation quality is unpredictable.